codepunk78/quora-Insincere-questions-classification/README.md

 # Quora-Insincere-questions-classification
- A Neuro-linguistic programming(NLP) based project that classify insincere question on quora
+ A Natural Language Processing (NLP) based project that classify insincere question on quora